yangshun/tech-interview-handbook/website/blog/2021-08-19-facebook-career-questions-and-answers.md

 ### How's the referral process about/like?

-I will send you a form where you can fill up your name, email, upload your resume and select the roles you would like to apply.
+Facebook will send you a form (initiated by me) where you can fill up your name, email, upload your resume, and select the roles you would like to apply.
 From there on, from an applicant perspective it's not different from them applying themselves on the Facebook Careers Portal.

 ### May I know until when your referral is valid?
 I was hoping to start my application a bit later so was hoping to reach out to you then for a referral.
 Is there any last date to "claim" this in any way?